Share

 Stateless people and those who care about stateless issues can contact members of Congress.
 They can ask their representatives to pass laws that will help stateless people in the United States.

-Everyone, even noncitizens, has the right to engage with their senators and representatives and express their opinions on stateless rights.
+Everyone, even non-citizens, has the right to engage with their senators and representatives and express their opinions on stateless rights.

 • United Stateless is a non-profit organization that works to help stateless people.
 They drafted a law called the Stateless Protection Act (SPA) that would help create immigration status for stateless people.